shonenxnaifu/jsi-scraper/README.md

 Check the `web_scraping_libraries.md` file for detailed information about each library and recommendations on which to use for your specific project.

-The `scrape.py` file contains a basic template to start your scraping project.
+The `scrape.py` file contains a basic template to start your scraping project for jogjasonicindex.com.

 For API usage, see the main FastAPI application in `main.py`.